adap/flower/baselines/fedbn/README.md

 ---
-title: FedBN: Federated Learning on Non-IID Features via Local Batch Normalization
+title: "FedBN: Federated Learning on Non-IID Features via Local Batch Normalization"
 url: https://arxiv.org/abs/2102.07623
-labels: [label1, label2] # please add between 4 and 10 single-word (maybe two-words) labels (e.g. "system heterogeneity", "image classification", "asynchronous", "weight sharing", "cross-silo")
+labels: [label1, label2]
 dataset: [MNIST, MNIST-M, SVHN, USPS, SynthDigits]
 ---

-# :warning: FedBN: Federated Learning on Non-IID Features via Local Batch Normalization
+# FedBN: Federated Learning on Non-IID Features via Local Batch Normalization

 > Note: If you use this baseline in your work, please remember to cite the original authors of the paper as well as the Flower paper.